These definitions may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.

 Taxotere see Docetaxel

-TENS machine A small portable device which uses adhesive skin pads to deliver small electrical impulses to help relieve pain.
+TENS machine A small portable device that uses adhesive skin pads to deliver small electrical impulses to help relieve pain.

 Terminal A term often used when someone is approaching the last few weeks or days of life.